sophiakaterina5/input-project-solution/README.md

-Create a program taking someone's name as input and returnig "Hello,(name entered).
+Create a program taking someone's name as input and returnig "Hello,(name entered).".